The Truth About ‘Self-Cleaning’ Glass: How It Works & Why You Need It

 • 📐 Physics of Gravity: The glass requires a minimum pitch of 10° to allow gravity to physically pull the dirty water off the surface.

-• Durability: The coating is fused to the glass for life, but abrasive cleaners or silicone sealants can damage it permanently.
+• Durability: The coating is fused to the glass for life, but abrasive cleaners or silicone sealants can permanently destroy the effect.

 Nobody actively enjoys cleaning windows.
 It is time-consuming, often requires precarious ladders, and inevitably, streaks appear the moment the sun comes out.
-For homeowners with conservatories or orangeries featuring expansive glazed roofs, keeping that glass pristine can feel like a never-ending battle.
+For homeowners with conservatories, glass extensions, or orangeries featuring expansive roof lanterns, keeping that glass pristine can feel like a never-ending battle.

 The answer lies in the physics.
 While it won’t completely eliminate the need for the occasional hose-down during a dry summer, it is a revolutionary technology that drastically reduces home maintenance.
 In this comprehensive technical guide, KJM Group breaks down the science, explores market leaders like Pilkington Activ™, and manages expectations about what the glass can (and absolutely cannot) do.